malcolmlett/malcolmlett.github.io/Focusing-on-the-why.md

 # Stages of Improvement

 This section attempts to list a likely path from simplest to most complex architecture.
 At each stage, I'm trying to produce a "why" that the stage is an answer to.
 Or better put, I'm trying to find a "need" that earlier stages cannot fulfil, and that the newer stage does somehow.
 What variety of cognitive process and agent behaviours is possible with a given stage?
-When processes and behaviours are not feasible at that stage, or would be simpler if implemented on an architecture with a later stage?
+What processes and behaviours are not feasible at that stage?
+What processes and behaviours could be equally achieved but in a simpler way if implemented on an architecture with a later stage?

-Aa good example of that last point is that our current state of the art deep learning networks are often still feedfoward-only, the simplest of the networks, and one that correlates with the cognitive architecture of plants - but we've scaled up that architecture way beyond the capabilities of plants or the animal kingdom.
+As good example of that last point is that our current state of the art deep learning networks are often still simple feed-forward networks, the simplest of the networks.
+This correlates with the cognitive architecture of plants.
+But we've scaled up that architecture way beyond the capabilities of plants or the animal kingdom.
 That's because the animal kingdom found a more efficient architecture (a more advanced one) to achieve the same capabilities.
-(In this case, efficiency probably expands to "efficiency of learning").
+In this case, efficiency probably expands to "elapsed time and energy expenditure per amount of learning".

 ![overview](files/Focusing-on-the-why-overview.png)

+### No network
+Agents without a neural network employ evolutionarily-trained pre-configured simple chemical and electrical signalling.
+The sensor-adjustor-effector triad (see [[Focusing on the Why for Animal Kingdom]]) are typically collapsed into a single cell that merely reacts to its immediate environment, without any global coordination.

+These range from bacteria to some simple zooplankton species.

+Such agents are significantly limited in their range of behaviours, and their ability to adapt at the individual level.
+They are also constrained in the size and complexity of their body - the larger and more complex the body, the more a coordinated musculature is required, that cannot be controlled without a nervous system to convey messages across the body.

 ### Feed-forward Network
 - What: First simple evolution using simple feed-forward network, or perhaps with some micro-scale recurrence of the sort found in LSTM, but without adaptive predictive mechanisms.
-Many of our current state of art deep learning agents, trained through RL, fall into this first Naive category.
+Many of our current state of art deep learning agents, trained through RL, fall into this first naive category.
-- Why: More complex behaviours.
+- Why: Larger bodies, more complex behaviour, the beginnings of individual adaptation.
-- How: Evolutionarily hard-coded.
+- How: Network configuration and signal strengths likely to be primarily evolutionarily hard-coded.
+Perhaps with some minimal adaptation at individual neuron level.

+More complex zooplankton species, and simple jellyfish are examples of feed-forward networks.

 ### Predictive Coding
 tbd

+More advanced jellyfish fit here.

 ### Dynamic Latent State Inference
 - Why: ...